Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: GPU Scaling and Vectorization

 Existing prominent Nested Sampling implementations, such as PolyChord~\citep{Handley:2015vkr} and UltraNest~\citep{buchner2021ultranestrobustgeneral}, were built to target CPU architectures and rely on MPI-based parallelism, with features (clustering, unit-hypercube prior transforms, dynamic population sizes) that are not well-suited to GPU execution (see \cref{sec:algorithm} for discussion).
 As such it is hard to construct a fair comparison with our GPU-accelerated NSS implementation.
 Despite these architectural differences, we find the performance (in terms of quality metrics) on difficult problems to be potentially superior to these existing codes, with a significant runtime advantage.

-To demonstrate this we consider the Mauna Loa dataset hyperparameter marginalization problem from \cref{sec:gp}, comparing NSS against UltraNest.
-Ultranest implements a variety of NS methods, we pick two that closest match NSS: SliceSampler and a vectorized PopSliceSampler.
-We use the same number of steps, same population size and same termination criterion as in NSS.
-We run all on the same NVIDIA A100 hardware with the same JIT-compiled likelihood and enable vectorized likelihoods in UltraNest.
+To demonstrate this we consider the Mauna Loa dataset hyperparameter marginalization problem from \cref{sec:gp}, comparing NSS against UltraNest and JAXNS~\citep{albert2020jaxnshighperformancenestedsampling}.
+UltraNest implements a variety of NS methods; we pick two that closest match NSS: SliceSampler and a vectorized PopSliceSampler.
+JAXNS is a JAX-native NS implementation, but executes its MCMC chains sequentially and lacks the batched parallelism of NSS; it also forces all computation into 64-bit precision.
+We use the same population size and termination criterion across all methods, and run on the same NVIDIA A100 hardware with the same JIT-compiled likelihood (enabling vectorized likelihoods in UltraNest).

-The results in \cref{tab:gp_ultranest} show NSS achieves a 12$\times$ to 30$\times$ speedup depending on configuration, while achieving substantially better predictive NLL and using fewer likelihood evaluations.
+The results in \cref{tab:gp_ultranest} show NSS achieves a 12$\times$ to 30$\times$ speedup over UltraNest depending on configuration, while achieving substantially better predictive NLL and using fewer likelihood evaluations.
+JAXNS, despite operating in the same JAX ecosystem, is over 10$\times$ slower than NSS and produces substantially worse evidence estimates and predictive metrics.
 This likelihood is relatively bottlenecked by Cholesky factorization, so we expect even larger speedups on problems with more parallelizable likelihoods.